 That first purchase required you to trust that your card details and your money would be safe.

-Investing with Stockspot can be a similar experience and even daunting the first time, particularly if you have previously dealt with a human financial adviser.
+Investing with Stockspot can feel similar, particularly if you have previously dealt with a traditional financial adviser in person.
 You need to trust that your personal details and your money will be kept safe and secure.

-It’s an issue we take seriously and it’s as important to us as it is to you.
+It’s something we take seriously and it’s as important to us as it is to you.

-When you send your money (anywhere) you want to know that:
+When you invest your money anywhere, you want to know that:

 Both are legitimate concerns.